CodeYourFuture/syllabus-archive/js-core-2/week-2/lesson.md

 Task 4
 ======

-When a user clicks the 'Add some text' button, a new paragraph should be added below the buttons that says "Read more below."
+When a user clicks the "Add some text" button, a new paragraph should be added below the buttons that says "Read more below."
 */

 ```